PIBBS x ILIAD Research residency January-February 2026

 Figure 1

-I’m part of the inaugural cohort of the Principles of Intelligence Research Residency, which runs from 5 January to 13 February 2026.
+I’m in the first cohort of the Principles of Intelligence Research Residency.
+It runs from 5 January to 13 February 2026 in London.

 TL;DR: PIBBSS and Iliad are announcing a Research Residency in applied mathematics and AI alignment.
 Competitive candidates are PhD or postdoctoral (or equally experienced) researchers in math, physics, or a related field.
 Our target outcome is for Researchers-in-Residence to continue research after the Residency by securing philanthropic funding to either start new research groups or to support other research projects.